 In general, the patient should not eat food for eight hours or drink anything, even water, for four hours before surgery.
 The stomach must be empty to avoid possible anesthesia complications.
 The hospital staff will provide specific instructions about what time the patient should stop eating and drinking.

 Generally, all family members are asked to wait in a specified area outside the operating area while the patient is taken on a gurney to the operating room.
 For adults with special needs, some hospitals may have policies permitting family members to be with the patient during the time he or she is going to sleep in the operating room or waking up in the recovery room.
 Ask the doctor about specific policies at the hospital where the procedure will be performed.

-The anesthesiologist monitors with a concentration of inhaled anesthetic vapors to assure that patients will not be aware of pain or other aspects of the surgery.
+The anesthesiologist monitors the concentration of inhaled anesthetic vapors to assure that patients will not be aware of pain or other aspects of the surgery.